KseniaKrasotina/n26-petorder-api-tests/EXPLORATORY_TESTING.md

 **Findings:**
 - Unexpected resorting of categories happens when adding a new transaction
-- Calendar works as wxpected
-- Dates can be swiped as expected on a Main Screen
+- Selected calendar dates are displayed correctly on a main screen can be swiped
 - Bug found: When set an interval of Dates in a Calendar from 1 Jan to 5 Feb and swipe the Main Screen between dates fast - app craches on Google Pixel 9 Pro with the "Invalid item positin 9" error.
 Screenshot

 **Reason for priority:** A clear and accurate visual experience of financial data is key for users to understand their financial situation, though not as critical as security.